 Call your doctor at once if you have:

 This is not an exhaustive list.

-The most obvious signs of a diazepam overdose are a deep sleep and a significantly slowed down breathing rate.
+The most visible signs of a diazepam overdose are deep sleep and a significantly slowed down breathing rate.
 However, other symptoms to be on the watch out for might be:

-More serious symptoms of valium withdrawal might include:
+More severe symptoms of valium withdrawal might include: